Have you ever wondered what causes extreme fatigue after eating?

 A beneficial diet for insulin resistance and weight loss is a diet that is full of fresh vegetables that include all the colours of the rainbow such as leafy greens and cruciferous vegetables.
 These foods are low in calories yet full of micronutrients needed for carbohydrate metabolism and liver detox support.

-Including small amounts of healthy fats such as avocado, cold pressed olive oil, coconut oil, butter, nuts and seeds etc will help to balance blood sugar levels, provide satiety and have the least impact on triggering insulin levels.
+Including small amounts of healthy fats such as avocado, nuts and seeds etc will help to balance blood sugar levels, provide satiety and have the least impact on triggering insulin levels.

-Eating clean protein in the form of grass-fed beef, chicken, wild caught fish and eggs are great in small amounts as well.
+Eating clean protein in the form of grass-fed beef, chicken, wild caught fish and eggs are great in small amounts as well for protein.

 Only eat fruit in its whole food form and include high antioxidant fruits such as berries.